andrewschoi/polleve-bot/README.md

 # polleve-bot

 Prerequisites

-Before running this script, please ensure that you have a webdriver located in your PATH.
+[THIS WEBFLOW IS ONLY APPLICABLE FOR CORNELL STUDENTS] Before running this script, please ensure that you have a webdriver located in your PATH.
 Firefox webdrivers can be found in the webdrivers folder.

 All instructions moving forward should be done in the project's directory.